The Bancorp (NASDAQ:TBBK) Issues FY 2021 Earnings Guidance

-The Bancorp (NASDAQ:TBBK) last released its quarterly earnings data on Wednesday, October 27th.
-The bank reported $0.48 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.43 by $0.05.
-The Bancorp had a return on equity of 17.38% and a net margin of 32.24%.
-During the same quarter last year, the company earned $0.40 EPS.
-Research analysts anticipate that The Bancorp will post 1.79 earnings per share for the current year.

-In related news, CEO Damian Kozlowski sold 26,703 shares of the business’s stock in a transaction on Tuesday, August 17th.
+In other The Bancorp news, Director Michael J. Bradley sold 50,000 shares of the company’s stock in a transaction that occurred on Thursday, September 9th.
+The stock was sold at an average price of $24.45, for a total transaction of $1,222,500.00.
+Following the completion of the transaction, the director now owns 49,884 shares of the company’s stock, valued at approximately $1,219,663.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Damian Kozlowski sold 26,703 shares of the company’s stock in a transaction that occurred on Tuesday, August 17th.
 The stock was sold at an average price of $24.53, for a total value of $655,024.59.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, Director Michael J. Bradley sold 50,000 shares of the business’s stock in a transaction on Thursday, September 9th.
-The shares were sold at an average price of $24.45, for a total value of $1,222,500.00.
-Following the completion of the sale, the director now owns 49,884 shares in the company, valued at approximately $1,219,663.80.
 The disclosure for this sale can be found here.
-Insiders sold 245,603 shares of company stock worth $5,784,182 in the last 90 days.
-Company insiders own 4.50% of the company’s stock.
+Insiders have sold a total of 245,603 shares of company stock valued at $5,784,182 in the last ninety days.
+4.50% of the stock is currently owned by corporate insiders.

-An institutional investor recently raised its position in The Bancorp stock.
-Morgan Stanley lifted its position in The Bancorp, Inc. (NASDAQ:TBBK) by 1,912.6% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 186,814 shares of the bank’s stock after buying an additional 177,532 shares during the quarter.
-Morgan Stanley owned approximately 0.33% of The Bancorp worth $4,299,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 91.03% of the company’s stock.
+A hedge fund recently raised its stake in The Bancorp stock.
+Morgan Stanley grew its position in shares of The Bancorp, Inc. (NASDAQ:TBBK) by 1,912.6% during the second quarter, according to its most recent filing with the SEC.
+The firm owned 186,814 shares of the bank’s stock after acquiring an additional 177,532 shares during the period.
+Morgan Stanley owned about 0.33% of The Bancorp worth $4,299,000 at the end of the most recent quarter.
+Institutional investors own 90.63% of the company’s stock.

 The Bancorp Company Profile